-- Pre-agreement Costs (also known as Pre-award Costs) - Limitation on Use of Award Funds for Employee Compensation; Waiver - Prior Approval, Planning, and Reporting of Conference/Meeting/Training Costs - Costs Associated with Language Assistance (if applicable)
+- Limitation on Use of Award Funds for Employee Compensation; Waiver. - Prior Approval, Planning, and Reporting of Conference/Meeting/Training Costs. - Costs Associated with Language Assistance (if applicable).

 C. Eligibility Information

 For eligibility information, see title page.

 For information on cost sharing or match requirements, see "What an Application Should Include" in Section D. Application and Submission Information.